HubDamian95/whisperstash/README.md

 No cloud backend.
 Your data stays on your machine.

+You can share your key with your friends and talk in "code".
+Fun huh?

  > Run: `whisperstash ui` for the UI in your local browser:

 <img width="1267" height="760" alt="image" src="https://github.com/user-attachments/assets/07b51831-b2a1-43a9-a065-14ec3c3262ff" />